 Ensuring you have the best possible stay is important to us so we may also contact you during your reservation to check that everything is as expected.
 We may also ask if you’re interested in extending your reservation or if you have any future requirements that we can help with.

 If you’re within our key industries then we may reach out to gauge your interest in our services.
-If you receive communication from us and don’t wish to receive more, then simply reply or hit the ‘Unsubscribe’ button at the bottom of the email.
+If you receive communication from us and don’t wish to receive more, then simply hit the unsubscribe button at the bottom of the email.

 A cookie is a small data file stored on your computer that comes from the web browser you’re using.
 It can have a variety of uses and functionalities including storing information about your preferences, speeding up your searches and recognising you when you re-visit.
 Cookies are also used to track overall visits and visitor location.
 This helps us identify visitor numbers and patterns.